 Editor’s Note 8: Further details on Common reader function is to be discussed by RAN1 and RAN2.

-AIoT RAN node function: a function residing in AIoT RAS.
+AIoT RAN node function: a function residing in AIoT RAN.
 It contains e.g. the control of the AIoT radio resources used towards the AIoT device.